 Bounce checking timing

 The extension reports the last time it checked for bounces and the next scheduled check.
-If you not it is not running with the correct timing, you have a problem with your WordPress scheduler.
+If you not it is not running at the correct timing, you have a problem with your WordPress scheduler.
 Check on top of the page for an error message and take the time to read this page about the WordPress scheduler.

 Why is important to manage bounces

-Trying to send messages to an invalid address, again and again, is considered spammy behaviour and could be a reason to list your domain or your server on a blacklist.
+Trying to send messages to an invalid address, again and again, is considered spammy behavior and could be a reason to list your domain or your server on a blacklist.
 Detecting bounces lets you quickly react to invalid addresses and stop sending them more messages.